Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/general/data-model.md

 In Amplitude Experiment, a deployment serves a group of flags or experiments for use in an application.
 Deployments have an associated randomly generated **deployment key** (a.k.a API key) which is used to uniquely identify the deployment and authorize requests to Amplitude Experiment's evaluation servers.

 !!!info "Client vs Server Deployments"
     Deployments are either client or server deployments.
-Only server deployments can utilize access flag configs for [local evaluation](./evaluation/local-evaluation.md), and should not be shared to made public in any way.
+Only server deployments can use access flag configs for [local evaluation](./evaluation/local-evaluation.md), and shouldn't be shared to made public in any way.

 Deployments live within Amplitude Analytics projects; a project may have multiple deployments.
 Deployments are [added to Flags and Experiments](../guides/getting-started/create-a-flag.md#add-a-deployment) which exist within the same project.
 When a request to fetch variants for a user is received by Experiment's evaluation servers, the deployment key is used to look up all associated flags and experiments for evaluation.

 ## Flags and experiments

 Feature flag and experiments are used to serve a variable experience to a user.
 They're identified by the **flag key**, associated with `0-n` [deployments](#deployments), and contains `1-k` [variants](#variants).
-Additionally, the **evaluation mode** (local or remote) determines whether or not the flag or experiment can be [locally evaluated](evaluation/local-evaluation.md) and may limit the targeting capabilities for the flag if set to local (local evaluation mode flags cannot utilize advanced targeting features like behavioral cohorts).
+Additionally, the **evaluation mode** (local or remote) determines whether the flag or experiment can be [locally evaluated](evaluation/local-evaluation.md) and may limit the targeting capabilities for the flag if set to local (local evaluation mode flags can't use advanced targeting features like behavioral cohorts).

 ### Comparison